Moulali1995/simpletimeconverter/README.md

 # simpletimeconverter

-A full stack application developed with Node.js & express.js framework at backend and react.js at frontend which converts the date to UTC and epoch format and vice versa.
+A full stack application developed with Node.js & express.js framework and react.js which converts the date to UTC and epoch format and vice versa.

 Getting set up :+1: